preactjs/signals/README.md

 ### `effect(fn)`

 The `effect` function is the last piece that makes everything reactive.
-When you access a signal inside its callback function, that signal and every dependency of said signal will be activated and subscribe to.
+When you access a signal inside its callback function, that signal and every dependency of said signal will be activated and subscribed to.
 By default all updates are lazy, so nothing will update until you access a signal inside `effect`.

 ```js
 import { signal, computed, effect } from "@preact/signals-core";